yonifra/capybaras2025/README.md

 ## Our Team

-We are the Capybaras, a passionate group of young innovators committed to making a positive impact through STEM education.
+We are the Capybaras, a passionate group of young innovators from Kfar Saba, Israel, committed to making a positive impact through STEM education.
 Our team consists of members with diverse skills in robotics, programming, research, and project management.

 ## Project Overview